 Holly Donaldson, Dr. Kathleen Melendez and Ashley Elicker are all taking on new jobs.

-Waveny LifeCare Network in New Canaan welcomed four key staff members to its management team this year: Jean Gleeson, left, Mary A. Kolodziej, Rachel Brunetti, and Stephanie Kazmierczak .
+Registration will allow you to post comments on newcanaannewsonline.com and create a newcanaannewsonline.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Waveny LifeCare Network in New Canaan welcomed four key staff members to its management team this year: Jean Gleeson, left, Mary A. Kolodziej, Rachel Brunetti, and Stephanie Kazmierczak .

 Start the conversation, or Read more at New Canaan News-Review.